 In 2005, the 79th Legislature required all public institutions of higher education in Texas that provide freshman-level courses to develop and implement policy granting college credit to entering students who have successfully completed the International Baccalaureate (IB) Diploma Programme or have achieved qualifying scores on one or more Advanced Placement (AP) examinations (Texas Education Code [TEC] §51.968, 2005).
 Additionally, the legislation required colleges and universities to grant at least 24 hours of credit to entering students who have obtained an IB Diploma and received scores of at least 4 on all examinations taken to achieve the diploma.
-The State Board of Education encourages high schools to participate in AP and IB programs by allowing AP and IB courses to satisfy high school graduation requirements (Title 19 of the Texas Administrative Code [TAC] §§74.11-74.13, 2018, amended to be effective August 27, 2018; §101.4002, 2018, amended to be effective July 26, 2017).
+The State Board of Education encourages high schools to participate in AP and IB programs by allowing AP and IB courses to satisfy high school graduation requirements (Title 19 of the Texas Administrative Code [TAC] §§74.11, 2019, amended to be effective August 27, 2018; §§74.12-74.13, 2019, amended to be effective August 1, 2019; §101.4002, 2019, amended to be effective January 8, 2019).